Rapid RH® Moisture Test Frequently Asked Questions (FAQ)

 Q: Can I replace the Rapid RH® Easy Reader’s battery?

 A: Yes.
-The Rapid RH®Easy Reader comes with two AAAA alkaline batteries.
-If battery is low, the display will read “LO.”
+The Rapid RH® Easy Reader comes with two AAAA alkaline batteries.
+If the battery is low, the display will read “LO.”
 Replace batteries immediately.
 To replace the batteries, open up the battery cover by removing the one battery cover screw with a jeweler’s Philips screwdriver.
 DO NOT OPEN UP THE FULL BODY OF THE Easy Reader AT ANY TIME.

 Q: Why do some Rapid RH® 4.0 EX Smart Sensors fit very tightly in the drilled holes?